pke11y/net-auto-sol/validate-l3vpn/README.md

 These playbooks are submissions for exercise 5 as part of the Building Network Automation Solutions course on ipspace.net.
 They build on the data model developed during exercise 3 and 4.

 ## Overview
-The overall objective of the playbooks is to deploy MPLS infrastructure and internal services onto a service provider IP/MPLS core network to provision and deploy enterprise L3VPN services.
+The overall objective of this set of playbooks is to deploy MPLS infrastructure and internal services onto a service provider IP/MPLS core network to provision and deploy enterprise L3VPN services.

 ---
 ## Logging